smartdev0725/allianceBlockNFTTrading/docs/DAO.md

 ## What is DAO and how does it work?

 **DAO** is an organization designed to be automated and decentralized.
-In this case, the *DAO*  is composed by a series of Governance *Smart Contracts* that are designed in 6 phases that are designed to last roughly one month:
+In this case, the *DAO*  is composed of a series of Governance *Smart Contracts* that are designed in 6 phases that are designed to last roughly one month:

 1. **Phase 1:**  *ALBT* holders may stake 5k ALBT to bnecome [**stakers**]().
 2. **Phase 2:**